awsdocs/aws-snowball-developer-guide/doc_source/using-fileinterface.md

 If one or more of those steps haven't occurred, see the following topics:
 + For more information about creating a job to use a Snowball Edge, see [Getting Started with an AWS Snowball Edge Device](getting-started.md)\.
-+ For more information about unlocking a Snowball Edge, see [Using the Amazon S3 Adapter](using-adapter.md)\.
++ For more information about unlocking a Snowball Edge, see [Transferring Files Using the Amazon S3 Adapter](using-adapter.md)\.

+**Important**
+For AWS services to work properly on a Snowball Edge, you must allow the ports for the services\.
+For details, see [Ports Required to Use AWS Services on an AWS Snowball Edge Device](port-requirements.md)\.

 ### Considerations for Using the File Interface<a name="fileinterface-considerations"></a>